Penelope Lowe Prize

 The Award Review Panel will select abstracts that have demonstrated the highest standard to progress onto the oral presentation at the AChSHM Annual Scientific Meeting (ASM).

-Read the terms and conditions and abstract guidelines before you apply.
+Before you apply, read the terms and conditions and abstract guidelines.

-Submit your application form and abstract in a single PDF file format.
+Submit your application form and abstract as a single PDF file to Foundation@racp.edu.au

 If you’re selected to make an oral presentation, prepare your case in consultation with your Supervisor.
 Supervisors are encouraged to attend the session to support their trainee and provide expert comment.